thibault-charlottin/I294-platoons/README.md

 Sourcecode can be changed, the python files are in the 'src' folder.<be>

 ## Licence
-This code is unde rlicence EUPL-1.2.
+This code is under licence EUPL-1.2.